kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 ## cmamp
 ----------

--   File an Issue for the release (e.g., \"Add package foobar to cmamp image\")
+-   File an Issue for the release (e.g., "Add package foobar to cmamp image")

 -   Create the corresponding branch with `i git_create_branch -i
     ${issue_number}`